stadium-software/css-utilities/README.md

 Customisable and reusable colours for text, backgrounds and borders.
 Text and background colours can be applied to labels, links buttons, form inputs and drop-downs.

-Customise the colour palette by locating and changing the values shown below in the [*utils-variables.css*](utils-variables.css) file
+Customise the colour palette by locat and chang the values shown below in the [*utils-variables.css*](utils-variables.css) file

 **Colour variables**
 ```css